ekholme/brain/content/Basic Sourdough Bread Recipe.md

 - Place baking sling in the hot dutch oven
 - Add 2-3 cubes of ice into dutch oven and immediately close the lid
 - Bake covered for 25 mins
-- Remove lid from dutch oven and bake for another 20 mins
+- Remove lid from dutch oven and bake for another 20+ mins until the crust is the desired color
 - Let cool on wire rack for at least 1 hour